PiwikPRO/plugin-SiteMigration/README.md

 You can use command options: `--date-from` and `--date-to`.

-**How can I migrate site data to an existing page?**

-Make sure that the config of the new site id is present and it is in sync with the config of the old file (custom vars, goals, etc).
-Check also if the site log is empty (both log and archive).

-If both conditions are met, run the `migrate:site` command with the `-I|--new-site-id` param.
-This will skip config migration and will go straightly to log data and archive migration.

 **How can I skip migrating archived data?**

 Just add the `--skip-archived` option.